-Though a song called "Wash Him Off" by the fictional band Marydancin didn't make it into the game in its entirety for unknown reasons, the song is only previewed for a few seconds in a promo at the beginning of the radio loop for Lips 106.
-The same advertisement also features a clip from "Rush Rush" which plays on a different station, Flashback FM.
-The song was eventually released by Rockstar on iTunes as part of the Lips 106 Soundtrack album some time later.
+Though a song called "Wash Him Off" by the fictional band Marydancin didn't make it into the game in its entirety for unknown reasons, the song is previewed for a few seconds in a promo at the beginning of the radio loop for Lips 106.
+The same promo also features a clip from "Rush Rush" by Debbie Harry which plays on a different station, Flashback FM.
+The song was eventually released by Rockstar on iTunes as part of the Lips 106 Soundtrack album in 2011.